BlockchainLabsNZ/rootcore-crowdsale/README.md

 1 - support a Presale for white list accounts only.
 2 - Support max contribution cap per account.
 3 - Deploy the start token on creation.
+4 - Addition of whitelist for MAX_CONTRIBUTION and pre sale address verification.
+5 - addition of `Pauseable.sol` for safety during sale.

 ### Use of zeppling code
 We use open-zeppling code for `Pauseable` logic only but had to change the OwnerOnly modifier to managerOnly for quick pause if anything goes wrong during the sale.